Opening of the workshop

 Associate Director, Frontier Economics

-Before joining Frontier, Matthias worked as a researcher and lecturer at the University of Muenster, Germany, focusing on the pricing of electricity and gas in liberalised markets.
+Before joining Frontier in 2011, Matthias worked as a researcher at the Department of Economic Theory at the University of Muenster, Germany.
+During his PhD he focussed on analysing electricity and gas pricing in liberalized energy markets.

 Mechanical Engineer specialising in Machinery from the University of Oviedo and PDG from the IESE Business School of the University of Navarra.